mavylm/seq-blogapp/README.md

 - Delete comments
 - Individual post page that shows more details and comments
 - Delete a post and all the comments associated with it
-- Sort posts based on number of comments
-- Sort posts based on date published

 ## 🛠️ Packages